julia-vscode/julia-vscode.github.io/README.md

-# Homepage for the julia VS Code extension
+# Homepage for the Julia Visual Studio Code extension